Skip to content

 Even a high-probability strategy can suffer back-to-back losses due to:

-1. Market Conditions - No strategy works in all market environments.
+1. Market conditions - No strategy works in all market environments.
 Ranges, trends, or high volatility can affect win rates.

-2. Statistical Probability - Losing streaks are inevitable, even with a 70% win rate.
+2. Statistical probability - Losing streaks are inevitable, even with a 70% win rate.

-3. Execution Errors - Slippage, spread widening, and emotions can impact performance.
+3. Execution errors - Slippage, spread widening, and emotions can impact performance.

-4. Psychological Factors - Fear and overconfidence can lead to impulsive decisions.
+4. Psychological factors - Fear and overconfidence can lead to impulsive decisions.

 Probability of Losing Streaks